foundriesio/docs/source/tutorials/customizing-the-platform/commit-and-push-recipe.rst

 .. note::

    Yocto Project builds could take some time.
-Click on the building target and follow the live console for details.
+Click on the building Target and follow the live console for details.

 Wait until it finishes, then move on to the next step.